almin/ddd-base/README.md

 This library is not depended on [Almin](https://github.com/almin/almin).
 You can use it with other JavaScript framework.

+## Feature

+This library provide basic DDD base classes.

+- `Entity`: Entity is domain concept that have a unique identity
+- `Identifier`: Identifier is unique identifier for an Entity
+- `ValueObject`: Value Object is an entity’s state, describing something about the entity
+- `Repository`: Repository is used to manage aggregate persistence
+- `Serializer`: Serializer is convert between Entity <-> JSON(Data object)

 ## Install

 Install with [npm](https://www.npmjs.com/):